Guthula28/Docker-IQ/README.md

    Container : it is a running instance of docker image

 # 3 How to you create a Docker image ?
-   use a Docker file to define the build process and docker build to create the image Example :
+   Use a Docker file to define the build process and docker build to create the image Example :
        FROM ubuntu:latest
        RUN apt-get update && apt-get install -y curl